vinmor12/classification_app/README.md

 You can also pause the classification of video frames with the "p" key and can resume it with the "c" key.
 You can exit with the "q" key.

+Inference on FPGA with "Developer kit for OpenVINO toolkit"
+  -
 If you want to use this application on FPGA with "Developer kit for OpenVINO toolkit", you can follow these commands:
   - switch to super-user
   ```